Latex Foam vs. Poly Foam vs. Memory Foam Mattresses

 Foam’s unique properties can yield a mattress that is durable, responsive, or cradling.
 The difference all comes down to what type of foam is used.
 There are three types of foam found in mattresses: latex foam, memory foam, and polyurethane foam.
 Understanding the unique properties of each can help you when shopping for a mattress.

-Polyurethane Foam: The Original Mattress Foam
+Poly Foam Mattress: The Original Mattress Foam

 Polyurethane foam has long been used in mattress construction.
 Created in the 1950s, poly foam is found in nearly all traditional spring mattresses and plenty of hybrid mattresses.
 What makes polyurethane foam popular is its low cost and versatility.